kjansson/yac-p/README.md

 - CONFIG_S3_BUCKET - The S3 bucket where the config file is stored
 - CONFIG_S3_PATH - The path of the config file
 - AUTH_TYPE - Authentication type to use for the remote write endpoint.
 Valid options are "AWS", "BASIC", "TOKEN.
 Leave empty if no authentication is required.
 - AWS_ROLE_ARN - Role to assume for writing metrics.
-Used only with Amazon Managed Prometheus when doing cross account writing.
+Used only with Amazon Managed Prometheus when doing cross account remote writing.

 ## Advanced configuration
 Concurrency settings normally passed to YACE via command line flags can be managed through environment variables.
 Settings are documented here: [Flags](https://github.com/prometheus-community/yet-another-cloudwatch-exporter/blob/master/docs/configuration.md#command-line-flags)